Waving A Magic Wand To Fix Clinical Trial Challenges

 Well, I guess I’d really be interested in gathering up all of those options into one integrated solution—I’m thinking a little bit magically here—that went across industry so that patients could actually be matched to the best available trials, not just by sponsor but for their own specific needs.

-So there would be trials that were... hybridized and allowed patients to participate both at brick and mortar sites, and in virtual or tele-remote settings that include the passive data collection elements that were also interested in.
+So there would be trials that were... hybridized and allowed patients to participate both at brick and mortar sites, and in virtual or tele-remote settings that include the passive data collection elements that we’re also interested in.
 So now I’ve just put in a whole lot of concepts here….
 I guess what I’m saying is my magic wand would allow trials to be much more patient and site-friendly, leveraging of all these available technologies in a way that becomes the regulatory norm.